Achieving GDPR Compliance: A Guide for Businesses

 • Update privacy laws to align with technological advancements in personal data processing and movement

-The official GDPR regulation comprises 88 pages of rules, scenarios, compliance requirements, and enforcement techniques.
-It has 99 Articles and 173 Recitals of the Regulation.
+The official GDPR regulation comprises 99 articles in 11 chapters and 173 recitals.
+The GDPR text spans 88 pages and includes rules, scenarios, compliance requirements, and enforcement techniques.

 Check out this video on GDPR principles: